 Tools You’ll Need:

 - Check the throttle position sensor to make sure it’s installed correctly.
 Very often, the P0122 code triggers if you don’t rotate the TPS when you’re installing it.
-The inside tab of the TPS must be in contact with the throttle body’s rotating pins in order to operate.
+The inside tab of the TPS must contact the throttle body’s rotating pins to operate.

 - Once you’ve correctly installed the TPS, verify all the connections are secure.
 Clear all codes using your OBD2 scanner and test drive your vehicle.
 Very often, this will fix the issue.
 If it doesn’t, continue with the diagnosis.